Wasaya Airways: History

 Established in 1989 as Kelner Airways, it was renamed Wasaya in 1993.
 The new name comes from the Oji-Cree language, which means "it is bright" in English, in reference to the brightness of the rising Sun.

 Over the years, the airline has grown from a floatplane operation to a charter and scheduled passenger service airline.

 Its inflight magazine Sagatay is published in conjunction with Wawatay Native Communications Society.

 In October 2010, the company purchased a De Havilland Canada Dash 8 to bolster its fleet.

 Destinations

 Scheduled services

-Wasaya Airways serves the following destinations in Ontario:
+As of 8 August 2026 Wasaya Airways serves the following destinations: